Hakeem Olajuwon: Franchise player (1987–1993)

 Nonetheless, he was not traded and the Rockets began the season with a new coach, Rudy Tomjanovich.
 Olajuwon improved his passing in 1992–93, setting a new career-high of 3.5 assists per game.
 This willingness to pass the ball increased his scoring, making it more difficult for opposing teams to double and triple-team him.
 Olajuwon set a new career-high with 26.1 points per game.
 The Rockets set a new franchise record with 55 wins, and advanced to the second round of the playoffs, pushing the Seattle SuperSonics to a seventh game before losing in overtime, 103–100.
-He finished second in the MVP race to Charles Barkley with 22 votes to Barkley's 59.
+He earned his first Defensive Player of the Year award and finished as the runner-up in the MVP race to Charles Barkley.
 The team rewarded him with a four-year contract extension toward the end of the regular season.